compnerd/swift-win32/README.md

 - Visual Studio compiler toolchain

-  The cmake commands use the `mt` tool which require a fully bootstrapped compiler environment.
+The CMake commands use the `mt` tool which requires a Visual Studio compiler environment.
 You can create a command prompt by click on `x64 Native Tools Command Prompt for VS2019` from the Visual Studio 2019 installation in the Windows Start Menu or call `C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\VC\Auxiliary\Build\vcvars64.bat` in the command prompt.

 ### Swift Package Manager